-This guide also contains step-by-step instructions for increasing one’s Avvo rating and details the items that will not increase one’s Avvo rating.
+This guide contains step-by-step instructions for increasing your Avvo rating and details the items have an impact on your Avvo rating.

-Finally, at the end of the guide we address a few of the most common questions we receive relating to Avvo attorney ratings.
+At the end of the guide, we address a few of the most common questions we receive relating to Avvo attorney ratings.

-Click the buttons below to jump to the section of the guide that is most relevant to you.
-Get the info you need, and get back to your day.
+You can use the hoplinks below to jump to the section of the guide that is most relevant to you.
+Or checkout the complete guide, enjoy the read!

 Table Of Contents

 - What Is Avvo And Why Does It Matter?

 - 9 Ways To Increase Your Avvo Rating